Monkeypox Vaccine

 • Nasal congestion

-How long do monkeypox symptoms last?
+How long do mpox symptoms last?

-For most people, monkeypox symptoms will start within three weeks of being exposed to the virus.
+For most people, mpox symptoms will start within three weeks of being exposed to the virus.
 If you have flu-like symptoms first, a rash will usually appear a few days later.
 Overall, symptoms typically last around two to four weeks.

-How does monkeypox spread?
+How does mpox spread?

-Monkeypox spreads through close skin-to-skin contact, including:
+Mpox spreads through close skin-to-skin contact, including:

-Monkeypox can spread anytime from when symptoms start to when your rash has fully healed and a new layer of skin has formed over the scabs of the rash.
+Mpox can spread anytime from when symptoms start to when your rash has fully healed and a new layer of skin has formed over the scabs of the rash.

-Who is most at risk for monkeypox?
+Who is most at risk for mpox?

-Someone who has close contact, including sexual contact, or lives with a person who has monkeypox is most at risk for getting the virus.
+Someone who has close contact, including sexual contact, or lives with a person who has mpox is most at risk for getting the virus.
 Having sustained skin-to-skin contact of any kind with other people can generally increase your risk.

 • Washing your hand frequently with soap and water for at least 20 seconds at a time.